jacksleight/statamic-bard-texstyle/docs/attributes.md

 ## Options

-Attributes are grouped by element type and the keys are the attribute names.
+Attributes are grouped by element type and the array keys are the attribute names.
 Attributes can have the following options:

 * **type (string)**
   The field type.
 Options are: